bspille/mern-starter/README.md

-# this is a test bed app for react deployed on a express server
+# Starter code template for Mongo Express React Node app (MERN app)

 ## controllers
 - use sendFile for html in public